mmocny/inp-workshop/README.md

 # Workshop

-## Try it out, without any changes.
+## Step 0: Try it out, without any changes.

 Just try the app, first!